akshi8/university_rankings/README.md

     ![Education_score_Vs_Expenditure](results/Education_score_Vs_Expenditure.png)

-* The p-value for higher education expenditure versus the education score is on the margin of significance level testing i.e. 0.056, so it does not provide a very concrete evidence to reject the null hypothesis
+* The p-value for higher education expenditure versus the education score is on the margin of significance level i.e. 0.056 (0.05 is the significance level), so it does not provide a very concrete evidence to reject the null hypothesis

 * This could possibly mean while public expenditure is important for good higher education ranking of a country, it is not the only variable to explain it